 - Maybe you’re ready to try to buy some good grades.

 STOP!
 This is a losing strategy.
 Lose it now or it will exhaust you and leave you feeling angry and frustrated with your child.

-The challenge is to learn how to control our own behavior so we can influence or teach our children to move in healthy and productive directions.
-The next challenge is to understand how we use to structure and consequences to help shape that behavior.
+The challenge is to learn how to control our behavior so we can influence or teach our children to move in healthy and productive directions.
+The next challenge is to understand how we use structure and consequences to help shape that behavior.